atanisoft/ESP32CommandStation/esp32-cs-pcb.md

 The BOM can be viewed [here](ESP32-CS-BOM.html).

 ## Kits
-Kits will be made available soon in three varieties:
+Kits will be made available soon in two varieties:

 1. Fully assembled and tested.
-2. Partially assembled and tested (SMD components will be soldered to the PCB and tested for proper functionality).
-3. PCB and parts only (no assembly or testing).
+2. PCB and parts only (no assembly or testing).

 ## ESP32 Pin Usage
 The PCB uses almost every pin available on the TTGO-T1/DevKit-C module.